This program is over.

 - Online registration is required.

 Was Thomas Cromwell, chief courtier of Henry VIII and architect of the English Protestant Reformation, a villain or a victim?
-Does he resemble more the pragmatic striver of Hilary Mantel’s bestselling trilogy of novels (Wolf Hall, Bring out the Bodies, and The Mirror of Light) or the sinister nemesis of the martyr Sir Thomas More in Robert Bolt’s play and film A Man for All Seasons?
+Does he resemble more the pragmatic striver of Hilary Mantel’s bestselling trilogy of novels (Wolf Hall, Bring up the Bodies, and The Mirror and the Light) or the sinister nemesis of the martyr Sir Thomas More in Robert Bolt’s play and film A Man for All Seasons?

 Like his famous distant relative Oliver, Thomas Cromwell provokes strong opinions.
 Scholars may disagree about Cromwell’s motives and his character, but it is clear he was determined to carry out his political agenda in the face of enemies of all stripes.
 Cromwell sought to consolidate royal power in both England and Ireland by establishing the new Church of England, dissolving the monasteries, and suppressing Irish rebels, and he succeeded until he incurred the enmity of the most dangerous resident of the court: the king himself.